terra-campaigns/unsettled/campaigns/CoastWolves/index.md

 Herleif
 Fighter / Hunter

-Violent man.
+- Violent man.
 Have never raided before.
 But I always wanted it.
+- I have good respect for wolves.

 17 gp